-Children leave our school with a sense of belonging to a tightly knit community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.
+Children leave our school with a sense of belonging to a tightly knit community where they have the confidence and skills to make decisions, self-evaluate, make connection and become lifelong learners.

-Our curriculum follows the National Curriculum with subjects being taught both discretely and as part of carefully planned ‘contexts’.
-Within these ‘contexts’ we carefully incorporate key skills as well as subject specific skills which are applied across the curriculum plan to give an holistic approach to learning, sometimes led by children’s interests, whilst at the same time ensuring the development of individual subject skills and knowledge.
+Our curriculum follows the National Curriculum with subjects being taught both discretely and as part of carefully planned topics.
+Within these topics, we incorporate key skills as well ass subject specific skills which are applied across the curriculum.
+We take a holistic approach to learning, with opportunities for child-initiated learning based on their interests, whilst at the same time ensuring the development of specific subject skills and knowledge.